...

 Where are Mushroom Spores Located?

-Mushrooms are made up of so much more than just the visible features, a cap and a stem.
-In fact, those are just the fruiting bodies of many species of fungi.
-What lies deeper is the mushroom’s mycelium, the vast underground web-like system that collects food and nutrients for the whole of the fungus, and communicates with other mushroom and plant-life through its network.
+Mushrooms are made up of so much more than just their visible features.
+The caps and stems of a mushroom are just the fruiting bodies of many species of fungi, and there’s much more going on under the surface.
+What lies deeper is the mushroom’s mycelium, the vast underground web-like system that collects food and nutrients for the whole of the fungus, and communicates with other fungal and plant-life through its network.

-This brings us to our favorite part, mushroom spores, who’s main function is to spread to new locations in search of food and a mate—ensuring the mushroom’s survival while also possibly creating new strains.
-These are born from spore producing structures of the fruiting body called sporiferous hyphae, and their structure varies from species to species.
-On a species with a mushroom cap, like a typical Psilocybe cubensis or the famous Amanita muscaria, the spore producing structures are the gills on the cap’s underside.
+This brings us to our favorite part, mushroom spores, whose main function is to spread to new locations in search of food and a mate—ensuring the mushroom’s survival while also possibly creating new strains.
+These are born from spore-producing structures in the fruiting body called sporiferous hyphae, and their structure varies from species to species.
+On a species with a mushroom cap, like a typical Psilocybe cubensis, the spore-producing structures are the gills on the cap’s underside.
 Many of the world’s most popular and well-known mushrooms have gills, and you can think of the mushroom cap as the umbrella or shell that protects these delicate yet vital reproductive organs.

 Of course, not all fruiting bodies have caps and stems.
-In mushrooms like Lion’s Mane, the spore-producing organs are teeth or needles, and in those with caps but a spongy underbelly, spores come from pores, released when the time is right.
-Exotic looking mushrooms like chanterelles, morels and puffballs have their own unique ways to produce and spread spores.
+In mushrooms like Lion’s Mane, the spore- producing organs are teeth or needles, which release spores from small pores when the time is right.
+Other unique-looking mushrooms like chanterelles, morels and puffballs have their own unique ways to produce and spread spores.

 How are mushroom spores spread?